-Note: The system will restart after you set the time.
+Note: The system will require restart after you set the time.

 To prevent unauthorized time changes, this feature is password protected.
-See also: SET PASSWORD [6.3.11].
+See also: SET ADMINISTRATOR PASSWORD [6.3.14].

-Vapor Limit Type or select the vapor limit setting.
+Vapor Limit (Rf+ and Rf+ Lumen) Type or select the vapor limit setting.
 The CombiFlash Rf system's internal vapor sensor detects vapors present in the immediate atmosphere.
 When this value is exceeded, the system will shut down to avoid a hazardous condition.
-For more information, refer to SETTING THE VAPOR LIMIT [6.4.11].
-This function is an optional addition to the Rf150.
+For more information, refer to SETTING THE VAPOR LIMIT [6.4.12].

+The Vapor Limit function is an optional addition to the Rf150.